felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 - A5 size - not too big, not too small.
 - comes with stickers for the spine and cover to easily identify in my library
-- contains spaces to write personal information (if lost)
+- dedicate space to write contact information (if lost)
-- contains a table of content
+- table of content
-- contains numbered pages
+- numbered pages

 I currently write my notes in a TRURED notebook I found at Staples (Bureau en Gros) which cost me $10.
 It was the cheapest dotted bound journal in the store.
+It didn't have all the features I listed above, but I can work around that easily.

 I also bought a Leuchtturm 1917 A5 to use as a personal diary and I liked its features, feel, and available